 Prices are reasonable from most providers and can vary on whether you take a freephone, national or local number.

 We offer a London 0203 number for only £10.

 Do I want call answering?

 The next thing you may want to consider is a call answering service.
 From around £25/mo you can pay someone to answer the call in your company name and then forward calls to your mobile or voicemail.

 This is a particularly useful service if you need someone professional to ensure calls get answered if you're busy.

 Onboarding Process: Is it Quick and Digital?

 Onboarding is where things can REALLY fall apart.

 Our CEO would know - he used to manage the virtual office service for 150,000 customers in 3,000 locations.

 One major thing about registering a virtual office in London is that you're required to undergo Anti-Money Laundering (AML) compliance and verify yourself.
 These are strict guidelines imposed by HMRC and London Local Authorities.
 So beware: if a provider doesn't ask for your ID when you sign up, then they aren't legitimate.

 In most instances, your virtual office provider will ask you to come into an office to complete your registration.
 You won't be able to receive any mail before you pass compliance with a legitimate mail handling service.

-We understand how annoying this can be, so we made our verification process all digital.
+We understand how annoying this can be, so we made our verification process digital.
 It takes about 3 minutes to complete online.

 How long are the agreements?

 The final component of your virtual office or registered address agreement is how long you have to sign up for.

-Some providers look for 24 month agreements which is insane.
-Other providers take a 12 month upfront price.
+Some providers look for a 24-month agreements, which is insane.
+Other providers take a 12-month upfront price.